Main usage of Novae¶

 Novae model ├── Known genes: 60697 ├── Parameters: 32.0M └── Model name: MICS-Lab/novae-brain-0

-Then, the usage of Novae is similar as above, and you can again use zero-shot or fine-tuning (see the first section of this tutorial for more details).
+Then, the usage of Novae is similar to above, and you can again use zero-shot or fine-tuning (see the first section of this tutorial for more details).

 model.compute_representations(adatas, zero_shot=True)